WasmEdge/WasmEdge/doc/host_function.md

 # Customized Host Functions

 [Host functions](https://webassembly.github.io/spec/core/exec/runtime.html#syntax-hostfunc) are functions outside WebAssembly and passed to WASM modules as imports.
-The following steps give an example of registering a `host module` into SSVM runtime.
+The following steps give an example of registering a `host module` into WasmEdge runtime.

 ## Definitions of Host Instances

-SSVM supports registering `host function`, `memory`, `table`, and `global` instances as imports.
+WasmEdge supports registering `host function`, `memory`, `table`, and `global` instances as imports.
 For more details, samples can be found in `include/host/wasi/` and `test/core/spectest.h`.

 ### Functions